sefffal/PairPlots.jl/README.md

 The edges of the outer contour are currently jagged compared to `corner.py`.
 I am still investigating how this can be improved.

-If `plotdatapoints` is true (default), the performance of Plots can suffer with very large datasets.
+If `plotscatter` is true (default), the performance of Plots can suffer with very large datasets.
 In those cases, I recommend you either thin the data or disable that option to only show histograms and contours.

 There is somewhat excessive space between the individual subplots compared to `corner.py` that cannot easily be removed.
 I am investigating manual layouts using `inset_subplots` to fix this.